NVIDIA/deepops/docs/README.md

 git checkout tags/21.09
 ```

 3. Pick one of the [Deployment Options](/README.md#deployment-options) mentioned in the main [README](/README.md), following the installation instructions.
-For example, if deploying a hybrid cluster, all features of DeepOps may be deployed by following the [DGX POD Hybrid Cluster](deepops/dgx-pod.md) guide.

 ## Configuration